rootstrap/rails_api_base/docs/docker.md

 # Intro
 This docs explains how to use our different Dockerfiles and some technical details about them.

+## Intro to bin scripts
+Our scripts in `bin` directory have been updated so we can run them with docker.
+To do this, you have to set the `DOCKER_ENABLED=true` env variable.
+This can be done using the .env file, or exporting this env variable in the terminal.

 ## Intro to Docker
 `Dockerfile.dev` - This Dockerfile is specific for local development purposes.
 It's optimized to get the live reloading working and assumes the resulting image size is not a concern here.
 `Dockerfile` - This Dockerfile is optimized to run in production environments.
 It ensures a minimal image size to run the app, by installing the minimal needed dependencies, and also adds Jemalloc to improve the Ruby memory management.